 - Class G1/G2 drive with excess passengers;

 - Class G1 drive on a prohibited highway;

 - Class G1/M1 drive at unlawful hour;

-- Class M1 drive motorcycle on prohibited highway.
+- Class M1 drive motorcycle on a prohibited highway.

 - Failure to stop on request of or obey directions of a police officer.

 Serious Convictions under the criminal code automatically deem a driver as High Risk.
 If you fall into this category and are unsure if your insurance company will renew your insurance – call them – so that if they are not going to renew your vehicle insurance you have as much time as possible to find a new insurance partner.

 1) Any offence under any Act governing highway traffic involving:

 - Driving without due care and attention;

 - Street racing or driving contests